Me-Iung Ting

-Me-Iung Ting remained the director of Peiyang Women's Hospital in Tientsin since her return to China, and in 1928, she headed the Chinese delegation to the Pan-Pacific Women's Congress in Honolulu.
-In 1943, Me-Iung became the Chairman of the International Relief Committee in Tientsin.
+Me-Iung Ting remained the director of Peiyang Women's Hospital in Tianjin since her return to China, and in 1928, she headed the Chinese delegation to the Pan-Pacific Women's Congress in Honolulu.
+In 1943, Me-Iung became the Chairman of the International Relief Committee in Tianjin.
 Her work with the multinational refugees was widely recognized.

 In 1950, Me-Iung immigrated to America and continued her contribution to medicine.

 Early life

 When she was a small child, her parents, in the proper Chinese tradition, arranged for her betrothal.
 She attended the McTyeire School in Shanghai where she became a Christian.
 At the age of 15, she was taken out of school to be married.
 She would not consent to the marriage and her father was greatly displeased and refused to accept her decision.
 Her older brother sympathized with her and secretly took her from their home in Shanghai to Hong Kong.
 From Hong Kong, she went to the United States.
 She was a Tsinghua (Qinghua) special student and attended Mount Holyoke College from 1914 to 1916, preparing for medical school.